merlijne77/merlijne77/README.md

 ### Tkinter UI example

-Basis weatherapp for cities in the Netherlands Contains a dynamic pictures depending on the weather and time of the day.
+Basis weatherapp for cities in the Netherlands Contains a dynamic picture depending on the weather and time of the day.